sourcegraph/sourcegraph-public-snapshot/.github/PULL_REQUEST_TEMPLATE.md

 ----------
 [TODO: Detailed description of the change]

-- [ ] This change includes hacks or adds significant complexity.
+- [ ] This change does NOT include hacks or add significant complexity (if it does, explain why and how above).
 - [ ] Every exported definition has a docstring.
 New packages have a package doc.

 Test plan